Dehydrated Zucchini Chunks and Chips

 Dehydrating food is a much less expensive way to preserve food than canning or freeze-drying.
 It is energy-efficient, requiring only electricity and time instead of the cost associated with storing canned goods in cold storage.
 Which Methods of Food Storage are Correct?
 I have an extensive inventory of freeze-dried foods, but I was able to purchase them before the prices skyrocketed.
 Some people swear by freeze-drying their own foods, but I haven’t been able to justify the initial cost of the freeze-dryer unit.

-Read More of My Articles How To Dehydrate Kiwi
+Read More of My Articles Tips for Understanding How to Rotate Foods

 4. Saves Money